CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 # Linear models

-Now we will use a linear regression model to estimate and test our treatment effect in this study.
+Now we will use a linear regression model to estimate our treatment effect in this study.
 First we'll do the test, and then we'll explain what everything means.
 Running a linear regression model in R is very simple.
 The function is called `lm` and it needs 2 arguments.
 The first argument is a formula that specifies the outcome (which some will refer to as the **dependent variable**), and one or more predictors (sometimes called **independent variables**), which in this case is just the study arm.
 The other argument is just the dataset we are using.

 So here is what it looks like: